jpfouch48/ThreeRiversContractors.com/wordpress/wp-content/themes/ThreeRiversContractors/readme.txt

 **Contributing**

-You can fork and contribute back to Primer by visiting [our public repo on GitHub](https://github.com/godaddy/wp-primer-theme).
+You can fork and contribute back to trc by visiting [our public repo on GitHub](https://github.com/godaddy/wp-trc-theme).

 == Installation ==

 1. In your admin panel, nagivate to **Appearance > Themes** and click the **Add New** button.
-2. Type **Primer** in the search form and press the **Enter** key on your keyboard.
+2. Type **trc** in the search form and press the **Enter** key on your keyboard.
-3. Click the **Activate** button to begin using Primer on your website.
+3. Click the **Activate** button to begin using trc on your website.
 4. In your admin panel, navigate to **Appearance > Customize**.
 5. Put the finishing touches on your website by adding a logo, header image, and custom colors.

 == Copyright ==

-Primer WordPress theme, Copyright 2017 GoDaddy Operating Company, LLC.
-Primer is distributed under the terms of the GNU GPL.
+trc WordPress theme, Copyright 2017 GoDaddy Operating Company, LLC. trc is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by